-A cat’s leaping power is mostly in the back legs.
-They’re incredibly strong and act as a spring when a cat is ready to jump.
+Cats’ ability to leap is mostly due to their back legs.
+They’re powerful and act as a spring when a cat is ready to jump.
 The hind legs are more powerful than the front legs.
-There’s not much bone density in them either, which gives cat their superior jumping skills.
+There’s not much bone density in them either, which gives cats their superior jumping skills.

 The spine is also an essential part of a cat’s jumping prowess.
 A cat’s spine has 53 vertebrae, giving it increased flexibility.
-There are also elastic discs between the vertebrae, which cushions the jump landings.
+There are also elastic discs between the vertebrae, which cushions their landing.

 What Determines How High a Cat Can Jump?

-While cats can leap higher than dogs, some factors will prevent them from reaching considerable heights.
+While cats can leap higher than dogs, certain factors prevent them from reaching great heights.
 These include:

 - Age.
-A cat’s jumping abilities peak around the age of one, when the animal is in peak physical condition.
+A cat’s jumping ability peaks at around the age of one when the animal is in peak physical condition.

 - Height.
-Longer breeds of cats will be able to jump higher, as a cat can jump 6 times its body length.
-Smaller cats won’t be able to jump as high, although the height they manage to reach is relative to their size.
+Longer breeds of cats can jump higher, as a cat can jump 6 times its body length.

 - Breed.
 Some cat breeds are more adept at jumping than others.
-Bengals, for example, are agile cats.
-They’re the perfect shape and size to reach bigger heights.
-Most Persians, in contrast, are clumsy, lazy jumpers.
-Indoor cats aren’t used to jumping as they don’t have any real need, so their jumping skills will dwindle.
+Bengals are agile cats that are the perfect shape and size to reach greater heights.
+Most Persians, in contrast, are clumsy jumpers.

 Which Cat Breeds Jump the Highest?